Need some relief from allergies?

 Research agrees that Quercetin doesn’t have any inherent dangers; after all, it’s naturally found in foods-of-the-earth.
 According to WebMD, there aren’t specific reported side effects from consuming a diet filled with Quercetin foods or taking a supplement by mouth short-term.9 However, as with many things, if taken in high doses, there could be some risks, which include headaches, tingling of arms and legs, and in extreme cases, there could be kidney damage.9

-If you’re pregnant or nursing, talk with your doctor first if you’re considering taking a Quercetin supplement.
+If you’re pregnant or nursing, talk with your doctor first if you’re considering taking a Quercetin supplement and see about getting a Quercetin exam.

 Learn More About Quercetin and the Ingredients that Help Allergies

-If Quercetin, in regards to ingredient knowledge, has piqued your interest for more information, here are some links where you can feed your curiosity:
+If Quercetin histamine, in regards to ingredient knowledge, has piqued your interest for more information, here are some links where you can feed your curiosity:

 - More about Quercetin from LifeSeasons' Ingredients Science Library.